julien-sarazin/idylle/docs/docs/dependencies.md

 ### 2.1 Overriding the ErrorHandler
 You can develop and plug your own error handler.

-On the dependency initialization events: `Core.events.init.dependencies` you can override the ErrorHandler.
+On the dependency initialization events: `Core.events.init.dependencies` you can override the `ErrorHandler`.

 Let's say you want to modify the behavior of the ErrorHandler to return an error 500 and use the property `message` of your errors.